cloudmesh-community/fa18-523-88/technologies/chapters/tech/htcondor.md

 the job on behalf of the user.
 Alternatively, HTCondor may also be able to redirect all I/O requests submitted by the job back to the submitting machine.
-This allows HTCondor to harnesss all of the computational power within an organization's domain to perform process intensive jobs.
+This allows HTCondor to harnesss all of the computational power within an organization's domain to perform process intensive jobs [@www-fa18-523-88-htcondor].